se-for-sci/se-for-sci.github.io/content/week09/rust.md

 }
 ```

 This will convert the unicode string into a chars iterator, the apply the lambda function to each char.
-The `.to_digit` call will return `None` if it's not a valid digit, which gets filtered out, so only `3` and `8` remain.
+The `.to_digit` call returns `Option`, which is `None` if it's not a valid digit, which gets filtered out, so only `3` and `8` remain.
 Here, `chars` is a lazy iterator; it hasn't computed anything yet.
 It only gets processed when you iterator over it.

 ### Traits